-The NatureMinded projects result from cooperation with and advise from the following trusted experts:
+The NatureMinded projects are a result of collaboration with and advise from the following trusted experts, professionals and communities:

 Dr. Yannick Joye has a background in philosophy.
 In his research he has dealt with questions such as how nature’s visual aesthetics can be integrated into architecture to promote user wellbeing and cognitive functioning.

 Dr. Vitalija Povilaityte-Petri is a pharmacist focused on medicinal and food plants.

 She studies safe, sustainable and responsible use of medicinal and edible plants, herbal medicinal products and botanical food supplements.
 Vitalija also analyses how green spaces, therapeutic landscapes and traditional knowledge contribute to human connectedness with nature, to disease prevention and health promotion.
 She investigates what role food biodiversity, small scale farming, city gardening, ethnobotanical knowledge and community involvement play in addressing societal, environmental and economic challenges.

 Dr. Rik De Vreese has a background in forestry, but is now working on governance and social aspects of urban forests as social-ecological systems.

 He is project coordinator at BOS+ and works as an independent international urban forest consultant for several clients including the European Forest Institute.
 He has a PhD in human ecology at the Vrije Universiteit Brussel (VUB) and a regular speaker on nature and health, forest policy, urban forestry.